AdobeDocs/pass.en/help/authentication/appendix-b-debugging-tips.md

 ## Debugging Tools {#tools}

-Adobe Pass authentication engineers use the following debugging tools:
+Adobe Pass Authentication engineers use the following debugging tools:

 - Firebug - <http://www.getfirebug.com/>
 - Flashbug (works with the debug version of the flash player)